udarag/Poetic-Justice/README.md

 # Poetic Justice

-An web app built for GSVLabs that is made to generate poems given a users input
+An web app built to generate poems given a users input

 ## Description